Key Takeaways

 Key features

-• Drag-and-drop dashboard builder: Allows users to create interactive visualizations without coding.
+• Drag-and-drop dashboard builder: Allows users to create interactive data visualizations without coding.

 • AI-powered insights with Ask Data: Enables users to query data using natural language.